Melody Fall: History

-In February 2008, the band released a new self-titled album, their first with the label Universal Music.
-It is also their first album where Fabrizio Pan sings in Italian.
+The band signed with Universal Music in late 2007.
+In February 2008, the band released a self-titled album, their first with Universal.
+It was their first album where Pan sang in Italian.
 They played at the most important Festival of Italian Music, "58° Festival di Sanremo" with more than 10 million viewers.

 On 17 May 2008, the band released a split album with American pop punk band Better Luck Next Time called Hybrid.
-It was released on Radtone Music, and was only available in Japan.
+It was released on Radtone Music, and was available only in Japan.
 The band continued to tour.

-In 2010 the second full-length album called into the Flesh hit the stores, with a new Label in Italy (Nunflower, distributed by Universal) and Japan (Radtone Music).
-Into the Flesh is Melody Fall's highest selling album with more than 80000 copies.
-After into the Flesh came a new European tour.
-In 2012, the band produced a new full-length album Virginal Notes.
-The album is a mix of metal, rapping, melodic and scream voice, rather than pop punk.
-It also featured a cover song by Mike Shinoda "Remember The Name".
+In 2010 the second full-length album called Into the Flesh hit the stores, with a new Label in Italy (Nunflower, distributed by Universal) and Japan (Radtone Music).
+Into the Flesh became Melody Fall's highest selling album with more than 80,000 copies.
+After Into the Flesh came a new European tour.

+In 2012, the band produced a full-length album called Virginal Notes.
+The album mixed metal, rap, melodic and scream voice, rather than pop punk.
+It featured a cover song by Mike Shinoda "Remember The Name".
 In 2012, the band went on tour with Forever the Sickest Kids.
-After that, the band had a pause of 2 years.
-Marco left the band, but the band found a new drummer, Andrea Bessone.
+The band then paused for 2 years.

-Meanwhile, Fabrizio Pan, created a new Label called "Pan Music Production".
-He became the Producer of the Band and Recorded Mixed and Mastered their 5 Full Length Album "The Shape of Pop Punk to come".

-The Album hit the stores in Japan in 2014 with Radtone Records.

-A new market opened their doors to Melody Fall in 2015... they toured in CHINA for the first time.
-A 14 Tour Dates no stop was an amazing experience and the Band had the chance to Release their Album over There.
+Ferro left the band, replaced by Andrea Bessone.
+Meanwhile, Pan, created a new Label called "Pan Music Production".
+He became the producer of the band and recorded, mixed, and mastered their fifth album The Shape of Pop Punk to come.
+The Album was released in Japan in 2014 with Radtone Records.
+A new market opened in 2015... they toured in China.
+A 14 date tour earned the band the chance to release their album there.
 Meanwhile, Pier left the band to grow wine.

-In 2016 they Toured again in Japan for the third time.

-In 2017 they make a big come back in Italy with the "POPPUNK.IT" tour 2017.
-It was the 10 years anniversary of "Consider Us Gone" before stopping to write a new Album that will be released in 2018..
+In 2016 they toured again Japan for the third time.
+In 2017 they made a come back in Italy with the "POPPUNK.IT" tour.
+It was the 10 years anniversary of Consider Us Gone.